Ian Happ Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 16th in the league.
+- The Mariners pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mariners' 3.29 team ERA ranks sixth across all MLB pitching staffs.
+- The Mariners' 3.17 team ERA ranks fifth across all MLB pitching staffs.

-- The Mariners will send Castillo (1-0) out to make his third start of the season.
+- Flexen (0-1) pitches for the Mariners to make his second start this season.

-- His last appearance came on Wednesday against the Los Angeles Angels, when the righty threw 5 2/3 scoreless innings while giving up two hits.
+- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he threw five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.